-A. The Organization Clearly Describes Available Services, Supports, Care and Treatment
+A. PROGRAM STRUCTURE

-1. The organization has a description of its services, supports, care and treatment that includes a description of:
+- 1. The organization has a description of its services that includes a description of: - a.

-- a.
 The population served; - b.
-How the organization plans to strategically address the needs of those served; and - c.
-Services available to potential and current individuals. - 2.
-The organization details the desired expectation of the services, supports, care and treatment offered and the outcomes for each of these services. - The level and intensity of services, supports, care and treatment offered is: a.
-Within the scope of the organization;
+How the organization plans to strategically address the needs and desires of those served; - c.
+The services available to potential and current individuals; and - d.
+A detailed expectation and outcomes for services offered. - 2.
+The organization has internal structures that support good business practices such as: - a.
+Clearly stated current policies and procedures for all aspects of the operation of the organization; - b.
+Policies and corresponding procedures that direct the practice of the organization; - c.
+Staff trained in organization policies and procedures; - d.
+Providing services according to benchmarked practices;